yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 5638](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image26.png)

 	*Important: It’s important that you do not proceed if your query does not produce the correct result—it won’t be possible to complete later labs.
-If the query columns or rows don’t match, refer back to the steps in this task to fix any problems.*
+If the query columns or rows don’t match, refer to the steps in this task to fix any problems.*

 ### **Task 3: Configure the SalespersonRegion query**